-NIRC Service / Responsibility NIRC Comments about Responsibility, Administration and Compliance Commentary, Analysis and Findings based upon feedback from interviews and research. for implementation 1 Jan.2021 but it is anticipated that this responsibility will stay with NIRC; Liquor Licensing Resource: Administered by Registry Registers in Excel; Good systems and processes in place.Compliance generally initiated by Police.
+NIRC Service / Responsibility NIRC Comments about Responsibility, Administration and Compliance Commentary, Analysis and Findings based upon feedback from interviews and research. for implementation 1 Jan.2021 but it is anticipated that this responsibility will stay with NIRC; Liquor Licensing Resource: Administered by Registry Registers in Excel; Good systems and processes in place.
+Compliance generally initiated by Police.
 Workers Compensation Resource: Administered by Registry Currently provided by NIRC, but, transitioning 1 Jan 2021 to a new provider who will report directly to the Commonwealth.
 Record Keeping and Archiving Resource: Administered by Registry NIRC currently does not destroy any records - there are between 5 and 8 storage areas - none with appropriate air-conditioning or moisture control.
 This means more rapid deterioration of records than should be prevented.
 There is the potential for valuable records - including some artworks - to deteriorate and be lost.
 There are no retention schedules in place.
 NIRC is working with National Archives (NAA) to develop a retention schedule but there is a lack of resources from both ends.
-Need better facilities to maintain the life of records and a digitisation plan. s47F Purpose built facilities could be provided for about \$30,000 (or less).
+Need better facilities to maintain the life of records and a digitisation plan.
+It is the view of NIRC that the DITRDC NI team are overly involved and have removed appropriate funding proposals from the budget each year.
+Purpose built facilities could be provided for about \$30,000 (or less).
 NIRC and NAA should be able to coordinate to deliver solutions It is NIRC's view that DITRDC should support, not interfere and enable NIRC and NAA to resolve this.
 It is understood that KAVHA General Manager is supportive of upgrading records storage and archiving for certain historical documents.
-Port Management Resource: Registry Managed by NIRC, no statutory appointed officers. • The ports are managed by NIRC, but there are no statutory appointed officers.
+Port Management Resource: Registry Managed by NIRC, no statutory appointed officers.
+The ports are managed by NIRC, but there are no statutory appointed officers.
 There are significant biosecurity and compliance issues to be addressed by April 2021 and these are discussed elsewhere in this report.